Graduate Student 101

 All graduate students will have the right and the opportunity to participate in the union.
-Although the specifics of who would be in the bargaining unit has yet to be determined (see above, What does the collective bargaining process look like?), it is our intention to negotiate a contract that benefits all graduate students.
+Although the specifics of who would be in the bargaining unit has yet to be determined (see above, What is collective bargaining?), it is our intention to negotiate a contract that benefits all graduate students.
 Building a cohesive and inclusive community of graduate students means exactly that: making sure that everyone’s voice is heard.

 I’m an international student.
 Am I eligible, and will this affect my visa status?

 Anyone can join a union, no matter what your immigration status.
 International students have been members and organizers of graduate unions across the United States for decades.
 Student visas include provisions allowing their holders to work for their host institutions; it is why so many international students here at Princeton currently serve as teachers and researchers.
 Unionization will not affect your visa status at all.

 If I’m graduating soon, why should I support unionization?